kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_upstream_ec2.md

 ### Synopsis

 EC2 Upstreams represent a collection of EC2 instance endpoints that match the specified tag filters.
 You can use private (default) or public IP addresses and and any port on the instance (default: 80).EC2 Upstreams require a valid set of AWS Credentials to be provided, either as an AWS secret, or in the environment.
-You can optionally provide a Role for Gloo Edge to assume on behalf of this upstream.
+You can optionally provide a Role for Gloo to assume on behalf of this upstream.

 ```
 glooctl create upstream ec2 [flags]